SHOWING 1 - 1 OF 1 RESULTS

 211 San Diego offers resource referrals 24 hours a day, 7 days a week, serving as your free, confidential one-stop service for community, health and disaster-related resources.
 Simply dial 211 from a landline telephone.
 From a cellphone or phone on a military installation, dial 858-300-1211.

 211 provides access to more than 2,000 agencies to provide the assistance you need, in or around San Diego.
-For more information, call the numbers provided or visit the 211 website.
+For more information, call or visit 211 website.

 The Commander, Navy Region Southwest Fleet and Family Support Center San Diego provides resource referrals for a variety of community and military agencies.
 FFSC consultants can provide individualized resource consultations, workshops, flyers, and more.
 For more information on resources available to you and your family, for crises or routine situations, contact Naval Base Coronado FFSC at 619-545-6071 or visit Fleet and Family Support Centers website.